MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/faqs-infoprotect.md

 ## What can I do with the classification capabilities in Azure Information Protection?

-The Azure Information Protection client adds an Information Protection bar to Microsoft Office applications that lets users view and assign classification labels to their Office documents and emails.

-Classification can be applied by default, manually, recommended, or automatically applied when sensitive data is detected.
-These labels can also automatically protect the data by using a Rights Management service.
-In addition to Office documents and emails, other files can be classified and protected by using File Explorer to right-click a file, multiple files, or a folder.
-Or, you can use PowerShell to do this from the command line for faster classification and protection in bulk.

-The classification labels and behavior are configured in the Azure portal.
-You can use the default built-in policy to very quickly evaluate Azure Information Protection, or fully customize your own policies.
-You can change the colors, names, and the order of the classification labels that users see.
-You can also configure tooltips and classification visual markings such as the header, footer, or a watermark.

 Try our quick start tutorial to see this working in just a few minutes: [Quick start tutorial for Azure Information Protection](infoprotect-quick-start-tutorial.md).

-The current release has the following limitations.
-Look out for announcements on the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection) and our [Yammer site](https://www.yammer.com/askipteam/#/threads/inGroup?type=in_group&feedId=8652489&view=all) for when additional features and capabilities become available:
+Look out for announcements on the [Enterprise Mobility and Security Blog](https://blogs.technet.microsoft.com/enterprisemobility/?product=azure-information-protection) and our [Yammer site](https://www.yammer.com/askipteam/#/threads/inGroup?type=in_group&feedId=8652489&view=all) for when additional classification features and capabilities become available.
+There are some known limitations with the current release:

 - Label names and tooltips are supported in one language only.